Now Hiring. Help Guide Our Cadets to Success!

 No. Although Challenge is ‘quasi-military’ in structure, cadets are not obligated or expected to join the service.

-Are there any costs to participants of this program?
+Are there any costs to participant in this program?

 NO. This program is offered free of charge to its participants.